 Some street photography of a band in south Florida playing good music.

 The food was excellent and really enjoyed this place.

 I’m on vacation in Cape Coral, FL found this great restaurant in Matlacha, FL called Ole Fish House and Marina.
 It reminded me of the Florida Key’s.

 Update the Barrington Coffee House is gone, but tot forgetting.
 Scoff Trif created an amazing performance center.

 I had the pleasure of meeting Sharon Sable and Suzie Brown in June 2010 at the Barrington Coffee House and the performance and was awesome.
-It was the first I had heard Sharon sing, and I have to say she has a voice like an angle.
+It was the first I had heard Sharon sing, and I have to say she has a beautiful voice.
 Suzie Brown went on and gave an awesome performance as always.
 I could not get enough of their music, so I bought their CD’s, Suzie album “Side Streets” and Sharon’s album “Comfort Me”.
 You can find more about theses at the links below, or go to iTunes.
 Their music has a healing quality to it and enjoy it so much, thank you, Sharon and Suzie, your music heals me and makes me feel whole and centered.

 I still have some CD’s by these artists.
 You all remember CD’s?

 Love, love, love live music.
 Great photography.